jaimindp/dollar_cost_average_dip_buying/README.md

 # Dollar Cost Averaging - Custom parameter DCA (Work in Progress)

-Dollar Cost Averaging: Dividing the total amount of money to be invested periodically over time to reduce the impact of volatility in your average buy price.
-If you think investing in crypto is risky, it's a good risk averse way to get exposed to the market especially in volatile times
+Dollar Cost Averaging: Dividing the total amount of money to be invested periodically over time to reduce the impact of volatility on the average buy price.
+If you think investing in crypto is risky, it's a good risk averse way to get exposed to the market especially in volatile times (Always)

 This repository WILL let you run, backtest and speculatively forward-test Dollar Cost Averaging strategies for crypto so you can customise your DCA minimising risk, while maximising profits in a way which suits you